Meet the gay man taking LGBTQ Indians from the closet to the kitchen

 Bagwe says that he was 14 when he began to understand his sexuality, developing a crush on a classmate.
 He came out to his family when he was 17, and it didn’t go well.

 “Emotionally, we walked far away from each other…” says Bagwe.

 Things began to change when Bagwe turned 21.
 His debut film, Logging Out, won an international award, and his family’s attitude towards him began to change.

 “They realised that I’m enjoying my life and freedom, so they decided to support me…” says Bagwe.

-Closet to Kitchen with Nakshatra Bagwe finds him interviewing people about their experiences while they demonstrate how to prepare a favourite dish.
+In his project, Closet to Kitchen with Nakshatra Bagwe, Bagwe explores queer coming out stories by interviewing people about their experiences – while they demonstrate how to prepare a favourite dish.
 For some, cooking was a skill they needed to pick up quickly after they found themselves homeless.